Profile Tamara Dima Imboden

 Current projects and courses:

-- Dissertation: “Re-Signifying Space: Narrating Identity in Urban Fiction”
+- Dissertation: “Re-Signifying Space: Narrating Identity in Migration Fiction”

 Past projects and courses: